Tearth/Inanis/README.md

 *soon*

 ## How to play online
 Inanis has an official lichess account, where you can try to challenge the engine: https://lichess.org/@/InanisBot.
 Please note that ratings there are very understated and not comparable to CCRL ones.
-Accepts standard chess with a bullet, blitz, rapid, and classic time control (up to 3 games at a time).
+Accepts standard chess with a bullet, blitz, rapid and classic time control (up to 3 games at a time).

 ## UCI options
  - `Hash` *(default: 2 MB)* - a total size (in megabytes) for transposition table and pawn hashtable